Argentina debates debt restructuring, reawakening old fears

-The center-left government’s handling of the bill, in an extraordinary session, highlights the importance it attaches to the South American country’s large debt.
-It owes the International Monetary Fund and private creditors some $100 billion.
+The center-left government’s handling of the bill in a special session highlighted the importance it attaches to the South American country’s huge debt to the International Monetary Fund and private creditors.

 Economy Minister Martín Guzmán has warned that Argentina needs “a sustainable solution” to paying its debt.